Lettuce Companion Plants: Full List of Pairings

 • Radishes – Like other root vegetables, radishes take up space below ground rather than above, which makes them great for lettuce.
 They also attract aphids and act as an excellent trap crop when planted a slight distance away.
 Some suggest that planting lettuce nearby can also prevent radishes from getting tough as quickly.

-• Spinach and Other Lettuce Varieties – Spinach and other varieties of lettuce (romaine, leaf, etc.) can be planted altogether, since they all have similar watering and soil needs.
+• Spinach and Other Lettuce Varieties – Spinach and other varieties of lettuce (romaine lettuce, iceberg, etc.) can be planted together to make a salad garden, since they all love cool weather and have similar watering and soil needs.

 • Strawberries – Lettuce can help with weed control and may hide ripening berries from larger pests.
-(Here are some other great strawberry companions.)
+(Here are some other great companions for strawberry plants.)

 • Turnips – Turnips can repel pests like aphids, which harm lettuce.